 Once your application file is complete, our office reviews the information provided on your Free Application for Federal Student Aid (FAFSA)

 .
-In that review, we consider the ability of you and your family to contribute to your education called your Estimated Family Contribution (EFC) on your FAFSA results.
+We review your Estimated Family Contribution (EFC) -- that is, the ability of you and your family to contribute to your education, determined by the results of your FAFSA.
 At the same time, we estimate your educational costs according to your program of study, anticipated enrollment level and housing plans.
-The difference between your educational costs and your Estimated Family Contribution (EFC) is your financial need.
+The difference between your educational costs and your Estimated Family Contribution (EFC) from your FAFSA is your financial need.

 Understanding Cost of Attendance